2030 Winter Olympics

-The 2030 Winter Olympics (Jeux olympiques d'hiver de 2030), officially known as the XXVI Olympic Winter Games 2030 (XXVI^{es} Jeux Olympiques d'hiver) and branded as French Alps 2030 (Alpes Françaises 2030), is an upcoming international multi-sport event scheduled to take place from 1 to 17 February 2030 in the French Alps region of France.
+The 2030 Winter Olympics (Jeux olympiques d'hiver de 2030), officially known as the XXVI Olympic Winter Games (XXVI^{es} Jeux Olympiques d'hiver) and branded as Alpes 2030, is an upcoming international winter multi-sport event scheduled to take place from 1 to 17 February 2030 in the French Alps region as main hosts.

 As part of the new Olympic bid process, the Future Host Commission of the International Olympic Committee (IOC) nominated the French Alps as its preferred candidate on 29 November 2023.
-The French Alps' bid was approved during the 142nd IOC Session in Paris on 24 July 2024.
+The French Alps' bid was approved during the 142nd IOC Session in Paris, France ahead to the 2024 Summer Olympics on 24 July 2024.
+These will be the first Olympic Games to be officially hosted by a region rather than a host city.

-Events will be held across the departments of Alpes-Maritimes and Hautes-Alpes in Provence-Alpes-Côte d'Azur (with the prefecture of Nice hosting all but one of the ice events), and the departments of Haute-Savoie and Savoie in Auvergne-Rhône-Alpes.
+The events will take place in two French regions, mainly in the Metropolis of Lyon and in the departments of Savoie and Haute-Savoie in the Auvergne-Rhône-Alpes region, as well as in the Hautes-Alpes department in the Provence-Alpes-Côte d'Azur region.
+Speed skating is scheduled to be held in Heerenveen, Netherlands.
+These will be the fourth Winter Olympics, and the seventh Olympic Games overall, to be hosted by France.

 Bidding process

-The new IOC bidding process was approved at the 134th IOC Session on 24 June 2019 in Lausanne, Switzerland.
-The key proposals, driven by the relevant recommendations from Olympic Agenda 2020, are: